 In March of 2021, Acadia had announced deficiencies identified by the FDA regarding its marketing application for Pimavanserin in hallucinations and delusions associated with dementia-related psychosis.
 Shares plunged by a massive 45%, and they have yet to recover since then.
 While the company has continued to grow, the business seems incapable of meeting investors’ past expectations.

-This is one of the fund’s highest conviction picks, as Baker Bros still owns around 26% of the company’s shares, which have been held since 2010.
+This is one of the fund’s highest conviction picks, as Baker Bros still owns nearly 26% of the company’s shares, which have been held since 2010.
 While the fund has made great gains since, the recent plunge has definitely compressed its unrealized gains, as the position was held stable once again.

 BioMarin Pharmaceutical Inc. (BMRN):